American Cancer Society Professor

 Renato Dulbecco Chair

-Tony Hunter, a professor in the Molecular and Cell Biology Laboratory and director of the Salk Institute Cancer Center, studies how cells regulate their growth and division, and how mutations in genes that regulate growth lead to cancer.
-His lab has made significant contributions in the area of signal transduction, how signals that stimulate or rein in growth are routed within a cell.
+Tony Hunter, a Professor in the Molecular and Cell Biology Laboratory and Director of the Salk Institute Cancer Center, studies how cell growth and division are regulated, and how mutations in genes that control growth lead to cancer.
+His group has made significant contributions in the area of signal transduction, elucidating how signals that stimulate or inhibit proliferation are transmitted within a cell.

-In 1979, his lab discovered that phosphate can be attached to tyrosine residues in proteins.
-This seminal discovery opened the door to the study of tyrosine kinases and their role in signal transduction, and in cell growth and development, as well as to their role in cancer and other human diseases.
-This knowledge already has resulted in a new approach to cancer treatment.
+In 1979, his group discovered that phosphate can be attached to tyrosine residues in proteins.
+This seminal discovery opened the door to the study of tyrosine kinases and their role in signal transduction, and in cell proliferation and development, as well as to their role in cancer and other human diseases.
+This knowledge already has resulted in the development of selective tyrosine kinase inhibitors that provide a new approach to cancer treatment.

 Protein kinases are key cellular enzymes; they attach phosphates to other proteins in the cell and thereby regulate their activities.
 This process, which is known as phosphorylation, is reversed by a second type of enzyme that removes the phosphate.
 Phosphorylation therefore acts as a molecular on/off switch.
 The human genome encodes nearly 540 different protein kinases, making them among the most abundant and important types of gene products.